Feyerabend/bb/workbook/ch01/projects/EXERCISES.md

     - Compare weakly and strongly typed languages, and discuss how type systems prevent errors and allow more robust code, especially in large-scale applications.

 10. *Investigate how types represent more than just binary data in object-oriented programming.*
-    - Explain how types, or classes, in languages like Python or Java define both data and the methods associated with that data, giving an example of how a “Person” class might combine attributes and methods.
+    - Explain how types, or classes, in languages like Python or Java define both data and the methods associated with that data, giving an example of how a `Person` class might combine attributes and methods.

 11. *Research how string encoding has evolved from ASCII to Unicode in programming.*
-    - Explain the limitations of ASCII in representing global characters and how Unicode’s broader encoding scheme has enabled support for a wider array of languages and symbols.
+    - Explain the limitations of ASCII in representing global characters and how Unicode's broader encoding scheme has enabled support for a wider array of languages and symbols.

-12. *Convert the string “Hello World!” into its binary ASCII representation.*
+12. *Convert the string `Hello World!` into its binary ASCII representation.*
-    - Display each character’s binary encoding and describe how punctuation and spaces are represented in the ASCII system.
+    - Display each character's binary encoding and describe how punctuation and spaces are represented in the ASCII system.

 13. *What are the advantages of null-terminated strings versus length-prefixed strings?*
     - Explore both methods for indicating the end of a string in memory, including any historical reasons for the adoption of null-terminated strings in languages like C.